pusher/pusher-http-ruby/README.md

 Pusher['a_channel'].trigger('an_event', :some => 'data')
 ```

-This will continue to work, but has been replaced by `channels_client.trigger` which supports one or multiple channels.
+This will continue to work, but has been replaced by `pusher.trigger` which supports one or multiple channels.

 ### Getting information about the channels in your Pusher Channels app